106 in stock

 Wildlife Benefits: Fruits are eaten by birds who spread the seed.

-Hackberry nipple gall is so common in the St. Louis area that it is often used as an aid in identifying the tree.
+Possible Problems: Hackberry nipple gall is common.
 Although the galls do not hurt the tree, they often significantly disfigure the leaves.
-Witches? broom (dwarfed, dense, contorted twig clusters at the branch ends) is also somewhat common.
+Witches’ broom (dwarfed, dense, contorted twig clusters at the branch ends) is also somewhat common.
 It also does little harm to the tree, but can be quite unsightly.
 Powdery mildew, leaf spot and root rot may occur.
 Watch for lacebugs and scale.

 Stand out Features: Tough shade tree that grows well in a wide range of soils.